 Issue Template

-GitCode provides the Issue template feature, which helps project maintainers understand and resolve issues more quickly by configuring different content templates.
-It also enhances the interaction experience for users when they suggest improvements or report problems.
-This article will detail how to create and configure Issue templates.
+GitCode provides an Issue template feature, which helps project maintainers understand and solve problems more quickly by configuring different content templates.
+It also enhances the interaction experience for users when they propose suggestions or report issues.
+This article will详细介绍 how to create and configure Issue templates.

 What is an Issue Template?

-An Issue template is a predefined structured format used to standardize the information provided by users when creating an Issue.
-Through the template, users can describe problems or requirements more clearly, while project maintainers can efficiently obtain key information, thus speeding up the problem-solving process.
+An Issue template is a pre-defined structured format used to standardize the information provided by users when creating an Issue.
+Through the template, users can more clearly describe the problem or requirement, while project maintainers can efficiently obtain key information, thus accelerating the problem-solving process.

 Template Configuration Location